nomasters/handshake/design-docs/handshake-core.md

 The generation of pre-shared keys involves generating a set of random lookup hashes and random keys.
 The default behavior is to generate some large number (possibly 100k) of lookup hashes and keys, but this should be configurable by Bob to generate fewer (to force a shorter conversation).

-The hashlookup list and 256 bit key will be expressed like this in JSON:
+The lookup hash list and 256 bit key will be expressed like this in JSON:

 ```
 {